 Mouse vs. mice or mouses

-Note: To help prevent confusion, some companies and writers avoid using either plural form of mouse by referring to multiple mice as "mouse devices."
+Note: To help prevent confusion, some companies and writers avoid using either plural form of a mouse by referring to multiple mice as "mouse devices."

 Is "mouse" an acronym?

-No. Some believe that mouse is short for "manually-operated user-select equipment," but when Douglas Engelbart helped invent the mouse he called it a mouse because the device resembled the rodent.
+No. Some believe that mouse is short for "manually-operated user-select equipment," but when Douglas Engelbart helped invent the mouse, he called it a mouse because the device resembled the rodent.